Contents

 How it’s enforced

 Backing is the one flag that crosses currencies.
-It converts custodial credits to USD at the par rate — (custodialCreditMinor × par.rate) / 10^par.scale, rounded down — then compares against the live TRUST_CASH balance.
+It converts custodial credits to USD at the par rate ((custodialCreditMinor × par.rate) / 10^par.scale, rounded down) then compares against the live TRUST_CASH balance.
 Any positive gap is the shortfall.

 What relies on it

-The proof is what the project's correctness gates rest on.
 The treasury worker job re-checks backing every cycle, and two verification scripts double as CI gates.

 • It resubmits the operation to confirm a retry returns duplicate (replayIsDuplicate).